 Marketing features

 Some POS systems include integrated marketing tools for sending texts and emails to your customers as well as loyalty program tools.
 More advanced systems will also have tools for measuring the success of your marketing campaigns and suggestions for how to improve.
-Depending on the POS system, these tools will either be in-house or available via a third party app integration.
+Depending on the POS system, these tools will either be in-house or available via a third-party app integration.

 Multilocation management

 For sellers that plan to sell across multiple locations, you should look for a system that can track inventory and sales across all of your locations and create reports for both cumulative performance and individual stores and sales channels.
-Additionally, you should be wary of how the POS system scales their pricing with location, selecting the one that scales most affordably.
+Additionally, you should be wary of how the POS system scales its pricing with location, selecting the one that scales most affordably.

 Scalability